cfnptr/garden/docs/ECS/Components.md

 //...
 ```

-**Note!** It’s better to access a component using the system instance rather than
+**Note!** It's better to access a component using the system instance rather than
 the **Manager**, as this bypasses the system lookup inside, improving performance.